-Due to their powerful nonlinear modeling capability, machine learning methods are proving to be very helpful in predicting blooms and in understanding how various factors may modulate bloom strength.
-The ANN model approach was used to predict algal blooms in Hong Kong coastal waters (Lee et al., 2003) and to predict outbreaks of the dinoflagellate Dinophysis acuminata in southern Spain (Velo-Suarez and Gutierrez-Estrada, 2007).
-More recently, a neural network approach was used to predict presence/absence and abundance of the dinoflagellate Karlodinium and the diatom Pseudo-nitzschia in Alfacs Bay in the northwest Mediterranean Sea (Guallar et al., 2016), and SVM models were used to predict blooms in freshwater reservoirs (Xie et al., 2012).

 In this research, we use machine learning algorithms to predict K. brevis on the West Florida Shelf over a twenty-year period using discharge, nutrient, weather, and sea surface data.
 Specifically, we examined if we could assess (1) how wind direction and strength affect the frequency of K. brevis blooms on the West Florida Shelf, and (2) how discharge from different rivers, with differing nutrient loads, fuels K. brevis.

-2.0 Methods
+2. Methods

-2.1 The data set
+2.1 The data set and preparation of explanatory and dependent variables

-2.1.1 Karenia brevis cell densities

-To develop the models, in-situ data of K. brevis cell densities over a twenty-year period (1998-2018) on the West Florida Shelf were obtained from the database of the Florida Fish and Wildlife Conservation Commission (https://myfwc.com/).
-These data represent samples collected during regular monitoring along the Florida coast and during suspected or confirmed K. brevis events.
-The data used herein were limited to samples collected between latitudes of 25.8454 degrees (Marco Island) and 29.1386 degrees (Mouth of Suwanee River) and at most 9 km from the coast.
+To develop the machine learning models, in-situ data of K. brevis cell densities (number of cells per L) over a twenty-year period (1998-2018) on the WFS were obtained from the Florida Fish and Wildlife Conservation Commission (https://myfwc.com/).
+These data represent water samples collected during regular monitoring along the Florida coast and during suspected or confirmed K. brevis events.
+The data used herein were limited to samples collected between latitudes of 25.85 degrees (Marco Island) and 29.14 degrees (Mouth of Suwanee River) and at most 9 km from the coast since most of the K. brevis blooms occurred within this area on WFS and setting a fixed area for the data analysis ensued consistency.